2016 Summer Camp Staff

 Shanna Sorrells (Acting & Creative Drama Teacher) is a Washington D.C.-based teaching artist with Imagination Stage and is also an American Sign Language high school teacher.
 She was most recently seen in ASL Films’ “Beyond the Embers,” and onstage in Los Angeles with internationally-known Deaf theatre troupe, Deaf West.
 She has taught acting, theatre, ASL, GED prep, and environmental science.
 She is thrilled to return to Camp Paramount for a third summer as an acting and creative drama teacher.

 Ammon Taylor is a pianist, composer, and musical director with a Bachelor of Music in Composition from UT Austin.
-He is currently the assistant choir director and musical theatre teacher at McCallum Fine Arts Academy.
-He was the musical director of ZACH Theatre’s Pre-Professional Company from 2013 to 2015, and he has been the musical director for the Paramount Story Wranglers from 2011 to 2015.
+Before joining the Paramount, he was the assistant choir director and musical theatre teacher at McCallum Fine Arts Academy.
+Ammon was the musical director of ZACH Theatre’s Pre-Professional Company from 2013 to 2015, and he has been the musical director for the Paramount Story Wranglers since 2011.
 He has been the musical director for summer and winter camps at the Paramount and ZACH theaters since 2012.
 Ammon is actively involved in Austin’s improvised theatre community, and has taught musical improvisation classes with the Hideout Theatre and Merlin Works Institute at ZACH.
-He was recently the pianist and composer for Puppet Cupboard’s educational musical, TRASH, at One World Theater and ZACH’s productions of Hans Christian Andersen’s The Little Mermaid and Cenicienta.
-In 2015, Ammon was awarded a B. Iden Payne award for outstanding original score for Cenicienta.
+Ammon has received several B. Iden Payne awards for outstanding original score; in 2015 for Cenicienta and in 2016 for Love Me Tinder

 Alana Urbano (Counselor)